jhildenbiddle/gulp-boilerplate/README.md

   - [Task Runners](#task-runners)
 - [Comments?
 Issues?
 Questions?](#comments-issues-questions)

 ------

 ## Introduction

 The boilerplate comes with a demo task configured to use each of the included task runners.
+Additional task runners can be added easily by installing packages and creating new task runner files as needed.

 The preconfigured task runners provide the following functionality:

 - **HTML**
   - Compile static HTML using string replacement and file includes